 Step 5: (MB-UPF) sends the resonse the AAA Server, including the received UE ID and multicast service ID.

-Note: SMF and MB-SMF may or may not be co-located.
+NOTE 2: SMF and MB-SMF may or may not be co-located.
 If they are co-located, the above revocation procedure apparently applies.
-If they are not, the above revocation procedure still applies with the adataption that in (MB-)SMF is replaced with MB-SMF and in step 3, MB-SMF requests SMF to release the corresponding PDU session.
+If they are not, the above revocation procedure still applies with the adaptation that in (MB-)SMF is replaced with MB-SMF and in step 3, MB-SMF requests SMF to release the corresponding PDU session.

 6.4.3 Solution evaluation